sinaatalay/rendercv/docs/index.md

 ## Quick Start Guide

+Either use [rendercv-pipeline](https://github.com/sinaatalay/rendercv-pipeline) or follow the steps below.

 > RenderCV doesn't require a $\LaTeX$ installation; it comes with it!

 1. Install [Python](https://www.python.org/downloads/) (3.10 or newer).